iCode13/News-Sentiment-Analysis-App/README.md

-# News Sentiment Analysis Project
+# NY Times Sentiment Analysis Project

 ## Overview
 ### Using a dataset of news headlines, perform EDA on sentiment trends